Read more on

 In order to get rid of my frustrations without drawing attention to myself, I started writing angry comments on random pages of my book collection, clenching the pen in my fist like a weapon; in the meantime I found out that even these comments didn’t go unnoticed.

 All my life I had a need for seamlessness in things that interested me.
 I used to get terribly upset when I missed an episode of my favourite TV series or couldn’t buy an issue of my weekly music magazine.
 Today this need continues on social media; either I have to view every single post, or I rarely visit the site.
 In the meantime Facebook is the only one I frequent (even though I rarely interact), and I reluctantly unfollow a number of people in order to keep my feed manageable.
 (My networking skills are wanting, though, even compared to other autistic people, which unfortunately prevents me from reaching a larger audience for my works.
-I imagine future generations will wonder how I could have been ignored for so long, both as a poet and an autism theorist.
+I imagine future generations will wonder how I could have been ignored for so long, both as a poet and a sociology and autism theorist.
 On the other hand, not having a tangible audience means I'm not tempted to cater to others' expectations and sensitivities.
 Basically, as long as nobody listens to me, I can say what I think.)

 I always hated the feeling of clothes tags against my skin, and my mother had to cut them out before I would put them on.
 This issue continued into my twenties and reappeared in my early fifties.